Spring Garden Revival

 Local Factors to Consider for Lawn Mowing in Waltham

-• Average precipitation and risk of summer drought
+• Seasonal precipitation and drought risk

-• Terrain and slope, especially in hilly neighborhoods
+• Terrain and slope (especially in Piety Corner)

 Benefits of Lawn Mowing in Waltham